lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ mkdir ~/.vim/colors

-Donwload the [Solarized](http://ethanschoonover.com/solarized) and [Tomorrow Night](https://github.com/chriskempson/tomorrow-theme) themes and copy the theme vim files to the colors folder.
+Donwload the [Solarized](http://ethanschoonover.com/solarized) & [Tomorrow Night](https://github.com/chriskempson/tomorrow-theme) themes and copy the vim files the previously created colors folder.
 Once this is done, edit the .vimrc file and add these lines to let Vim know that we want syntax highlighting based on file names:

-filetype on
+- *filetype on*
-syntax on
+- *syntax on*
-colorscheme Tomorrow-Night
+- *colorscheme Tomorrow-Night*

 Almost there, getting to the fonts:

 Download the Menlo fronts from my [BunsenLabs-Setup](https://github.com/lgeurts/BunsenLabs-Setup/tree/master/.fonts) repo and add this line to .vimrc:

-set guifont=Menlo\ Regular:h18
+- *set guifont=Menlo\ Regular:h18*

 While we are busy also add these lines:

-set lines=35 columns=150 # to open with a given size
+- *set lines=35 columns=150 # to open with a given size*

-set colorcolumn=90 # adds a colored column at 90 to avoid going to far to the right
+- *set colorcolumn=90 # adds colored column, prevents going to far to the right*

-set number # adds line numbering
+- *set number # adds line numbering*

 Customizing time.
 Let’s start to improve how it actually functions: